AgentD/squashfs-tools-ng/README.md

    data structures for reading and writing SquashFS archives.
 Abstractions for data compression and so on.
 It contains the actual brains of this package.
 It uses `libutil.la` internally.
- - `libsqfshelper.a` built from files in `lib/sqfshelper` contains a bunch of high level glue code that combines `libfstree.a` and `libsquashfs.so` and provides common functionality used by all the tools.
+ - `libcommon.a` built from files in `lib/common` contains a bunch of commonly used code shared across the utilities.

 The headers in `include` are stuffed with comments on functions an data structures.